MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Someone sending a packet

-1. When `Wireguard` needs to `send` a packet, it looks for the IP address in its Local Addresses Subnet.
+1. When `WireGuard` needs to `send` a packet, it looks for the IP address in its Local Addresses Subnet.

 2. Let's say, this packet is meant for `192.168.30.8`.

-3. Your computer's Wireguard `looks` for which peer that is.
+3. Your computer's WireGuard `looks` for which peer that is.

 4. Okay, it's for peer `ABCDEFGH`.
 (Or if it's not for any configured peer, drop the packet.)